-The Cambodian government has claimed victory in Sunday's national election, indicating that longtime leader Hun Sen will extend his 28-year rule despite a strong challenge from a rejuvenated opposition.
+The Cambodian government has claimed victory in Sunday's national election, indicating that longtime Prime Minister Hun Sen will extend his 28-year rule despite a strong challenge from a rejuvenated opposition.

-A government spokesman said Mr. Hun Sen's ruling Cambodian People's Party (CPP) won 68 seats in the nation's 123-seat parliament.
-That figure represents a significant decline from the 90 seat majority previously held by the party.
-There was no immediate confirmation from the National Election Committee, which was expected to release official results in the coming days.
+A government spokesman said Mr. Hun Sen's ruling Cambodian People's Party (CPP) won 68 seats in the nation's 123-member parliament -- a significant decline from the 90 seat majority it previously held.

 Spokesman Khieu Kanharith also said the main opposition Cambodian National Rescue Party (CNRP) took the remaining 55 seats, almost doubling the 29 seats it held in the outgoing parliament.